Making your first font with Glyphr Studio

 A note about coordinate systems

 Measuring where things are is important to any design process, and unfortunately graphic design spaces are measured differently than typeface design spaces.
-Making Em Units equal to Pixels is a great first step to make things easier.
+Making Em Units equal to Pixels is a great first step to making things easier.

 The origin of the coordinate system is a little more tricky.
 In the typeface design space the origin 0,0

 is relative to the baseline, which is part of the way down the overall Em Square.
-So x
+So x = 0

-is the left hand edge, and moving to the right increases the x
+is the left-hand edge, and moving to the right increases the x

-value. y
+value. y = 0

 is the baseline, so moving up from the baseline increases the y